RayaneHajjar/google_drive_security/README.md

 8. Now enter your custom ‘App name’ and enter your gmail in both ‘User support email’ and ‘Developer contact information’ fields then click ‘Save and Continue’.
 9. Click ‘Save and Continue’ for Scopes and for Test Users then click ‘Back to Dashboard’.
 10. Select ‘Credentials’ from the left menu, click ‘Create Credentials’, select ‘OAuth client ID’.
-11. Select ‘Application type’ to be Desktop application.
+11. Select ‘Application type’ to be Web application.
 Enter an appropriate name.
 Input http://localhost:8080 for ‘Authorized JavaScript origins’.
 Input http://localhost:8080/ for ‘Authorized redirect URIs’.
 Click ‘Save’.
 12. Click ‘Download JSON’ on the right side of Client ID to download client_secret_<really long ID>.json.
 The downloaded file has all authentication information of your application.
 Rename the file to “client_secrets.json” and place it in your working directory.
 13. Go back to ‘OAuth consent screen’ and click ‘Publish App’ then ‘Confirm’.